-Sometimes your partner wants to get it on and all you want to do is catch up on the last season of GoT.
+Sometimes your partner wants to get it on and all you want to do is binge your latest Netflix obsession.
 Sex sounds time-consuming and annoying.
 Or maybe when you really want to have sex, your partner always seems to be too tired or stressed.
 In long-term relationships, it’s important to have sex even if you’re not necessarily randy.
 Maintenance sex shouldn’t be the only kind of sex you’re having, but it should absolutely be on the menu.

 There Will Always Be Two Different Sex Drives in a Relationship

 There will inevitably be times in a relationship when one partner wants to have sex and the other doesn’t.
 It’s rare for two people to have matching sex drives.
 It happens occasionally, but to expect that your partner will always want the exact amount of sex as you do is not particularly practical.

 In order to make up for the difference, compromises need to be made.
 The partner with the higher libido must have realistic expectations, while the partner with the lower libido needs to do the same.
 This is where maintenance sex comes into play.

 We’re fed this idea that we should only have sex when we’re “in the mood.”
 This is how unfulfilled, sexless marriages happen.
 One partner isn’t “in the mood” and doesn’t think he or she needs to be, and therefore the partner with the higher libido feels ashamed for wanting sex.
 This leaves one partner feeling hounded for sex all the time and the other pathetic for wanting it—not a healthy relationship.